 4) Did the dinosaurs hibernate to survive the cold, dark winters?

 "During the Early Cretaceous, the state of Victoria, Australia, lay within the Antarctic Circle between the paleolatitudes of 75°S and 80°S."6

 "The microstructures and cyclical growth exhibited by both ornithopods [hypsilophodontids] and theropods [Abelisauridae, Timimus] from the high paleolatitude of southeastern Australia resemble patterns observed in dinosaurs from lower paleolatitudes, indicating similarities in growth dynamics and physiology.
 Although LAGs [Lines of Arrested Growth] can form as a result of the slowed metabolic processes experienced during hibernation, they are not microstructural features exclusive to hibernators."6

 "…we suggest that the presence of growth marks [LAGs] alone cannot be used to support a hibernating behavior."6

 And "no evident physiological modifications appear to be linked with the distribution of ankylosaurs and other non-avian dinosaurs at higher latitudes (>60°S)."7

-So in Plate Tectonics, plants, plant-eating and meat-eating dinosaurs were on an isolated continent consisting of Antarctica, Australia, New Zealand, and the Chatham Islands all merged together near the South Pole, where it was dark a third of each year, for 10 to 40 million years.
-Yet there is no evidence for dinosaur hibernation, migration, or special adaptation to South Pole winters, nor for a CO2 hothouse environment.
+So in Plate Tectonics theory, plants, plant-eating and meat-eating dinosaurs were on an isolated continent consisting of Antarctica, Australia, New Zealand, and the Chatham Islands all merged together near the South Pole, where it was dark a third of each year, for 10 to 40 million years.
+Yet there is no evidence for dinosaur hibernation, migration, or special adaptation to South Pole winters.

 Contrast that with Shock Dynamics, where southeast Australia began next to Africa at 23°S and moved to where it is today without going near the South Pole.
 Similarly, West Antarctica was attached to Africa, and was pulled away with South America.